-- "O" Zone Division 225 feet with a maximum of 250 feet and a minimum outfield fence height of six (6) feet. - (f) The batter's box shall be six feet (6') long and three feet (3') wide. - (g) The catcher's box shall be the foul lines extended nine feet (9'), with the points then joined. - (h) The base runner's path on the first base line shall be three feet (3') outside of the foul line and shall begin thirty feet (30') from home plate and extend parallel to the foul line to first base. - (i) The grass line, where the dirt of the infield ends, and the grass of the outfield begins should be a 50' (65'-"O"Zone) radius from the center of the pitching mound.
+"O" Zone Division - 225 feet with a maximum of 250 feet and a minimum outfield fence height of six (6) feet.

+(f) The batter's box shall be six feet (6') long and three feet (3') wide.

+(g) The catcher's box shall be the foul lines extended nine feet (9'), with the points then joined.

+(h) The base runner's path on the first base line shall be three feet (3') outside of the foul line and shall begin thirty feet (30') from home plate and extend parallel to the foul line to first base.

+(i) The grass line, where the dirt of the infield ends, and the grass of the outfield begins should be a 50'(65'-"O"Zone) radius from the center of the pitching mound.

-- (j) Lighted fields shall have adequate lighting approved by a DYB official. - 1.05 Home plate shall be 17 inches long on the edge nearest the pitcher's mound and shall be 17 inches from this side to the back point.
-The two sides shall be 81⁄2 inches long before they angle to the back.
+(j) Lighted fields shall have adequate lighting approved by a DYBofficial.

+1.05 - Home plate shall be 17 inches long on the edge nearest the pitcher's mound and shall be 17 inches from this side to the back point.
+The two sides shall be $8\frac{1}{2}$ inches long before they angle to the back.
 Construction shall be of white rubber, with black beveled apron, and spikes may be permanent or removable.
-Construction shall provide maximum protection in design. - 1.06-Bases shall be of material of the league's own choice (cloth or rubber) but shall be of official size 14 inches by 14 inches by 21⁄2 inches maximum.
-Bases may be anchored by straps to spikes or by Hollywood type anchors. - 1.07-The pitcher's plate shall be a rectangular slab of white rubber, 18 inches by 4 inches, and shall be placed at an elevation of 6" above the level of home plate.
+Construction shall provide maximum protection in design.

+1.06 - Bases shall be of material of the league's own choice (cloth or rubber) but shall be of official size 14 inches by 14 inches by 2/4 inches maximum.
+Bases may be anchored by straps to spikes or by Hollywood type anchors.

+1.07 -The pitcher's plate shall be a rectangular slab of white rubber, 18 inches by 4 inches, and shall be placed at an elevation of 6" above the level of home plate.
 It shall be set in the ground as specified below, so that the distance between the front edge of the pitcher's plate and home base (the back point of home plate) shall be 46 feet (50 feet for "O"Zone Division).
-NOTE: Portable mounds may be used in tournament play.